 3. Clean up limbs

 Are you building that shelter I mentioned above?
 Clean up a few of those branches on your frame to make your home away from home more hospitable.
-Be mindful of the shorter handle to prevent injury, as longer axes are always safer, but they just don't offer the same portability as an hatchet.
+Be mindful of the shorter handle to prevent injury, as longer axes are always safer, but they just don’t offer the same portability as a hatchet.

 Starting a fire with a hatchet can be quite a challenging process.
 You’re probably going to rough up your hatchet in the process.
 However, keep in mind, this is a backup to the backup when it comes to fire-starting.
 The idea is to strike the sharp edge of the metal against an appropriate rock to create sparks.
 Sounds easy, right?
 Hardly, but it can be done.
 Try a cheap axe to get your practice in.
 Be sure to have all your materials prepped and ready to go.
 You want to be able to utilize that precious spark when you get one.